An adult who is declared to be legally incompetent may be able to consent to the disclosure

 of making a rational decision concerning the particular disclosure.

-The interviewing SSA representative must be able to establish that the person to whom
+The interviewing SSA representative must be able to establish that the person or entity

-we would disclose records, based on the individual’s consent, will use the information
+to whom we would disclose records, based on the individual’s consent, will use the

-on behalf of the individual.
-If it appears that the disclosure will be harmful to
+information on behalf of the individual.
+If it appears that the disclosure will be

 EXAMPLE:

-and necessary information to his attorney, without the legal guardian’s consent.
+to the claimant's attorney, without the legal guardian’s consent.